jk-gan/my-website/posts/rust-str-string.md

 date: "2021-03-07"
 ---

-If you're new to **Rust**, you probably would be confused by the string type in the language.
-There are 2 main string types in Rust, `str` and `String`.

-Let's take a first look on probably the first error you will face when building your first Rust program:
+If you are new to Rust, chances are you would be confused by Rust's different string types.
+Let's take a look at probably the first error you will face when building your first Rust program:
 ```rust
 fn greeting(object: String) {
     println!("Hello, {}", object);